refracta/jclaw/README.md

 # JClaw

 JClaw is a Java-based macro framework for automated tasks.
-Includes features for OpenCV-based pixel search, overlay interface, clipboard utils, keyboard and mouse operation.
+Includes features for OpenCV-based image search, overlay interface, clipboard utils, keyboard and mouse operation.
 JClaw was inspired by [sikuli-core](https://github.com/sikuli/sikuli-core).

 ## Examples
 ![](https://user-images.githubusercontent.com/58779799/115538576-0033df80-a2d7-11eb-94a7-1da9b53a0a8b.gif)